 Have a wonderful weekend!

-- about 5 ounces/150 grams salad leaves (I used a pre-washed mixed bag)
+- 5 ounces salad leaves I used a pre-washed mixed bag

-- 2 to 3 tablespoons cooked sweetcorn (canned or fresh)
+- 2-3 tablespoons cooked sweetcorn canned or fresh

-- 2 to 3 tablespoons cooked red kidney beans (canned)
+- 2-3 tablespoons cooked red kidney beans canned

 - In a large bowl, add the corn, beans, avocado, cheese and mango chutney to the salad leaves and toss really well.